chriskyfung/amp-affiliately-jekyll-theme/README.md

 - Allow configuring **Resources** Widget globally in `_config.yml`
 - Support creating multiple download buttons in the sidebar widget
 - Allow fully customizing copyright notice in `_config.yml`
+- 🆕(`v2.7`) Show/hide the GitHub Sponsors button in the navigation bar
+- 🆕(`v2.7`) Add support of social buttons for Twitter and Linkedin

 * * *